-- 1. You must perform rapid antigen testing every day for 10 days following your last contact with the positive case) and repeat COVID-19 PCR testing Day 3 and Day 7 following your last exposure to the COVID-19 positive contact. - Staff can book testing for themselves and their household members at the COVID-19 Assessment Centre (Beechgrove) by calling 613-548 2376, or by booking online: https://ygkcovidtesting.coconutcalendar.com/service.
-Should the staff be unable to secure an appointment for a COVID-19 test, they should contact the COVID-19 Staff Hotline 613-548-6041 (or KHSC x 4389 and follow the prompts) or OHSW.
-Staff who are working and unable to attend Beechgrove for their follow up testing may obtain a PCR self-swab from OHSW during regular business hours and return the swab for accessioning to OHSW during regular business hours, or to KGH Armstrong screener 0700-1900 Monday through Friday and 12-pm on weekend/stats. - 2.
-You must remain symptom free; should you develop any COVID-like symptoms OR test positive on a rapid antigen or PCR test, you must promptly contact Occupational Health and refrain from coming to work. - 3.
+1. You must perform rapid antigen testing every day for 10 days following your last contact with the positive case) and repeat COVID-19 PCR testing Day 3 and Day 7 following your last exposure to the COVID-19 positive contact.

+Staff can book testing for themselves and their household members at the COVID-19 Assessment Centre (Beechgrove) by calling 613-548 2376, or by booking online: https://ygkcovidtesting.coconutcalendar.com/service.
+Staff who are working and unable to attend Beechgrove for their follow up testing may obtain a PCR self-swab from OHSW during regular business hours.
+Effective July 1, 2022, when the Assessment Centre will be closed on weekends and statutory holidays, staff can pick up and drop off a PCR selfswab from the KGH main entrance (Kidd Davies 1) between the hours of 12pm and 3 pm.

+- 2. You must remain symptom free; should you develop any COVID-like symptoms OR test positive on a rapid antigen or PCR test, you must promptly contact Occupational Health and refrain from coming to work. - 3.
 You must be on work isolation (obtain the work isolation document at screening and do not remove your mask or respirator in the presence of others or in shared spaces for meal breaks) - 4.
 You must wear an N95/P100 respirator instead of a procedure mask if you work in a clinical or patient care area - 5.
-You must avoid caring for the following patients: - Neonatal ICU patients - Known unvaccinated patients >18 years of age - Dialysis and Cancer inpatients (Note- this does not include Cancer Centre and Renal outpatients)
+You must avoid caring for the following patients: - Neonatal ICU patients - Known unvaccinated patients >18 years of age - Dialysis and Cancer inpatients (Note- this does not include Cancer Centre and Renal outpatients) - Transplant patients

-- Transplant patients - Patients on major immunosuppressive treatment - 6.
+- Patients on major immunosuppressive treatment • - 6.
 Where possible, request the patient don a mask during the clinical encounter (if other staff who are NOT high-risk contacts are available, they should be assigned to patients who cannot wear a mask) - 7.
-You must ensure your patients don a mask when you are caring for/interacting with them; you should not be assigned to patients who cannot wear a mask or are not compliant with masking. - 8.
-You must avoid high risk activities that require close face to face contact with the patient for extended periods of time (e.g. ophthalmology assessments) - For Resource Pool staff and those who are floated to other units, you should only be assigned to 1 unit, and ideally the same patients, until 10 days after your last exposure to the COVID-19 positive individual. - 10.
+You must avoid high risk activities that require close face to face contact with the patient for extended periods of time (e.g. ophthalmology assessments) - 8.
+For Resource Pool staff and those who are floated to other units, you should only be assigned to 1 unit, and ideally the same patients, until 10 days after your last exposure to the COVID-19 positive individual. - 9.
 You must promptly report any PPE breaches to your manager and Occupational Health.